IWNMWE/deepfalcon-task/README.md

 ## Results
 - Visual comparisons of original vs. reconstructed events are available.
-- Performance metrics and observations/inferences are documented.
+- Performance metrics and observations/inferences are documented in the corresponding task files.

 Applying for :- **“Graph Representation Learning for Fast Detector Simulation”**  project